sjblurton/big-6-app/README.md

 The components directory contains reusable UI components.
 It is further divided into:

 - ui/: Contains individual UI components.
 Each [UiComponent] folder includes:
   - hooks/: Custom hooks specific to the component.
+We could have over subfolders for more complex components.
   - [UiComponent].stories.tsx: Storybook stories for the component.
   - [UiComponent].module.scss: Component-specific styles.
+  - [UiComponent].test.tsx: Component Automated Tests.
   - [UiComponent].tsx: The component implementation.

 ### model/